 Understanding the effects of anthropogenic impact on ecology, genetic diversity and population health of wildlife

-While there is strong awareness of the direct negative consequences of habitat loss, fragmentation and degradation, invasive species, pollution, overexploitation and climate change, only recently have health issues been recognized as an emerging cause of species decline.
-Changes in parasite and pathogen pressure due to microclimatic effects and increased contact rates between wildlife, humans and their livestock potentially affect the prevalence and transmission rates of pathogens and might be one reason for the increasing number of novel infectious and zoonotic diseases threatening our biodiversity and personal well-being.
+While there is strong awareness of the direct negative consequences of habitat loss, invasive species, environmental pollution, overexploitation and climate change on biodiversity, wildlife health was only recently recognized as an emerging cause of species decline.
+Changes in parasite and pathogen pressure due to microclimatic shifts and increased contact rates between wildlife, humans and their livestock potentially affect the prevalence and transmission rates of pathogens and might be one reason for the increasing number of novel infectious and zoonotic diseases threatening our biodiversity and personal well-being.

-In our research, we combine ecological field work with laboratory analyses (genetics, pathogen and parasite screening) in a wide range of different wildlife taxa, such as rodents, marsupials, lemurs, bats, lagomorphs, carnivores, birds and amphibians, in order to understand the effects of anthropogenic impact, changes in land use and associated shifts in animal communities on wildlife health and emerging zoonotic diseases.
+In our research, we combine ecological field work with laboratory analyses (genetics, pathogen and parasite screening) in a wide range of different wildlife taxa, such as rodents, marsupials, lemurs, bats, lagomorphs, carnivores, birds, amphibians and reptiles, and in order to understand the effects of anthropogenic impact, changes in land use and associated shifts in animal communities on wildlife health and emerging zoonotic diseases.
 We have ongoing projects in Africa, Central and South America, Canada and Europe.
-We apply genomic approaches using high throughput sequencing technologies (Illumina® ) to investigate the mechanisms by which neutral (microsatellite, SNPs) and adaptive genetic diversity (MHC, TLR) act on evolutionary processes.
-We study the gut and skin microbiome of different wildlife hosts in order to understand the effects of ecological, genetic and environmental factors but also the implication of viral and fungal infections on the ‘normal’ range of bacterial variation.
-We investigate the health status of wildlife individuals by monitoring ecto- and endoparasites, bacterial and viral pathogen loads
+We apply genomic approaches using high throughput sequencing technologies (Illumina® ) to investigate the mechanisms by which neutral (microsatellite, genome-wide SNPs) and adaptive genetic diversity (MHC, TLR) act on evolutionary and behavioural processes, and investigate trace-amine associated olfactory receptor genes (TAARs).
+We study the gut and skin microbiomes of different wildlife hosts in order to understand the effects of ecological, genetic and environmental factors but also the implication of viral, bacterial and fungal (co)infections on the ‘normal’ range of bacterial variation, and the implications of a microbiome dysbiosis on wildlife health and as driver of zoonotic coinfections.
+We investigate the health status of wildlife individuals by monitoring ecto- and endoparasites, bacterial, fungal and viral pathogen loads